-We note the two functions that are glued to construct $\eta_{\mathfrak{e}}$ match at the boundary of their domains of definition as they are both identically $1$ on a region around said boundary.
+We note the two functions that are glued to construct $\eta_{\mathfrak{e}}$ match at the boundary of their supports of definition as they are both identically $1$ on a region around said support.
 We note that $\eta_{\mathfrak{e}}$ is supported on the region